Below are some hints about a few things to check.

 If air flows out then you now know that air is getting out of your air compressor properly, if not down the air line.

-If you insert a non-matching connector into the coupler, the connector might still lock into place, but it also may not unseat the ball check, and compressed air cannot flow.
+If you insert a non-matching connector into the coupler, the connector might still lock into place, but it also may not unseat the ball check fully, and little or no compressed will flow.
 Make sure that the coupler and connector match.

-The air line will pressurize, but air typically will not flow out the other end of it, because it should, too, have a checked coupler on it.
+The air line will pressurize, but air typically will not flow out the other end, because it too should have a checked coupler on the end of the air line.
 You can tell when an air line is charged with air, simply by watching it as you plug in the connector.
 The line may swell a bit, unkink a bit, and might even straighten out the coils a bit as the I.D. is pressurized.

 Then, you plug the connector from your air tool or air appliance into the coupler at the end of the air line, and you should have air flowing into the air tool or air using appliance.